AbyssV/practicing/programming language/sql/MySQL.md

-Ensuring that any one transaction (when run all by itself) preserves consistency is the programmers job!
+Ensuring that any one transaction (when run all by itself) preserves consistency is the programmer's job!

 Key Idea: If any action of a transaction T~i~ (e.g., writing record X) impacts T~j~ (e.g., reading record X), one of them will lock X first and the other will have to wait until the first one is done ? which orders the transactions!

 ### Query language